Compute and Autoscaling - Amazon EKS

 • Bottlerocket Accelerated AMI : This AMI includes the NVIDIA GPU driver and the NVIDIA Kubernetes Device Plugin is pre-installed and ready to use, enabling GPU support out of the box.
 No additional configuration is required to expose GPUs to the Kubernetes scheduler.

 • AL2023 Accelerated AMI : This AMI includes NVIDIA GPU driver but the NVIDIA Kubernetes Device Plugin is not pre-installed.
 You must install and configure the device plugin separately, typically via a DaemonSet.
-Note that if you use eksctl to create your cluster and specify a GPU instance type (e.g., g5.xlarge) in your ClusterConfig, eksctl will automatically select the accelerated AMI and install the NVIDIA Kubernetes Device Plugin on each instance in the node group.
+Note that if you use eksctl to create your cluster and specify a GPU instance type (e.g., g5.xlarge) in your ClusterConfig, eksctl will automatically select the appropriate AMI and install the NVIDIA Kubernetes Device Plugin.
 To learn more, see GPU support in eksctl documentation.

 To verify that the NVIDIA Device Plugin is active and GPUs are correctly exposed, run: